Revision Date: 14 May 2015

 Departments ordering and receiving equipment should keep all packing, crates, cartons, etc. that arrive with the merchandise until a thorough examination has been completed.
 Freight carriers require the original packing, carton, etc. if called upon to investigate a damage or loss claim.

 Section II.
 Examine Merchandise When It Is Delivered

 If examination of the merchandise indicates damages or shortages, or if the merchandise delivered is not what was ordered, then the department receiving the delivered goods should contact the appropriate department immediately.

 - If Procurement Services placed the order, then the department receiving the delivered goods should contact the appropriate Procurement Specialist.
-The Procurement Specialist will contact the supplier and Central Receiving to arrange returns, exchanges, etc., and amend the purchase order, if necessary.
+The Procurement Specialist will contact the supplier and Property Management to arrange returns, exchanges, etc., and amend the purchase order, if necessary.

-- If the shipment arrived in Central Receiving and was then delivered to the department, then the department receiving the delivered goods should contact the Central Receiving Department at extension #3276 within three (3) business days.
+- If the shipment arrived in Property Management and was then delivered to the department, then the department receiving the delivered goods should contact the Property Management Department at extension #2-3276 immediately.